-Based on a highly optimized database kernel containing multiple technologies and unique architectural features, the platform provides an unparalled foundation and scalable solution for processing high velocity, high volume spatiotemporal workloads.
+Based on a highly optimized database kernel containing multiple technologies and unique architectural features, the platform provides an unparalleled foundation and scalable solution for processing high velocity, high volume spatiotemporal workloads.

-State-of-art, thread-per-core architecture, vectorised storage model and user space scheduling of I/O and execution combine with the ability to ingest and simultaneously index streaming workloads, allowing analysts to create immediately queryable datasets and run complex, spatiotemporal queries in seconds instead of minutes and hours.
+State-of-art, thread-per-core architecture, vectorised storage model and user space scheduling of I/O and execution combine with the ability to simultaneously ingest, index and query streaming workloads.

 Deep dive into the platform's unique architecture

 4-dimensional index design enables diverse and unrelated spatiotemporal datasets to be easily aggregated.
 Run complex spatiotemporal queries such as polygon relationships and geofencing on 10-100 billion records in seconds.

 Thread-per-core architecture with I/O scheduler designed for high dimension indexes uses its visibility and control over storage access and cache to reorder, optimise and reduce storage operations.